 Home to the legend Wolfgang Güllich and his über famous Action Directe (9a).
 Also the birthplace of the Redpoint (Rotpunkt) by Kurt Albert.
-Because of this, it's not surprising that this place is best known for hard sport climbing.
+Because of this, it's not surprising that this place is best known for hard sport climbing (there are currently 173 routes graded 5.14a or harder here).
 It's sort of the anti-Elbsandstein; not that that's a bad thing!

 Also, the type of stone is limestone, and it is characterized as being very pocketed.
 The rock is anywhere from slabby (though often with sections which could be overhanging), to overhanging.
 Routes here are typically between 8 and 30 meters (~24-100 ft.), but some can be up to 40m long!
 The vast majority are 25m or less.